Send the link below via email or IMCopy

 What does it mean to live in a "free country?"

-On your whiteboard, draw a picture representing a way in which the First Amendment protects your rights.
+In your notebook, draw a picture representing a way in which the First Amendment protects your rights.

 In your notebook: (pages 121-125)